pierrepo/biopyassistant/README.md

 python src/create_database.py
 ```

+> Remark: The vector database will be created in the 'chroma_db/' directory within the repository (on the disk).

 ### Step 3: Set up OpenAI API key

 Create a `.env` file with a valid OpenAI API key: